-These vegan skillet potatoes with cannellini beans and a savoury tomato sauce make a comforting weekend breakfast or brunch.
+These vegan skillet potatoes with white beans in a savoury tomato sauce make a comforting weekend breakfast or brunch.
 Served with a side of garlic mushrooms, this meal brings out the yumminess of whole, plant based ingredients.
-Oh, and everything takes just 25 minutes to make!
+Gluten-free and ready in 25 minutes.

 There’s a lot to love about weekends.
 Think having a slower start than usual, spending time with friends and family, getting everything together and planning for the week ahead.
 However, being an unapologetic foodie, weekend breakfasts are pretty high up on my list of thing that make Saturdays and Sundays special.